 27 – Sleep Paralysis – Why you remain paralyzed when waking up from sleep (part 1)

-In today’s lesson I’ll explain to you what Night Paralysis is and why it seems scary, for those who don’t know what it is and why it happens, but it can also become so useful when you learn to exploit it to your liking.
+In today’s lesson I will tell you about Sleep Paralysis, I will explain why it is scary to those who don’t know what it is, why it happens, and also why it can be very useful when you learn how to use it as you prefer.

-Night paralysis is first and foremost a paralysis of the body that occurs naturally every time we fall asleep, in fact it is called “nocturnal” paralysis precisely because it is an event that occurs during sleep.
-Obviously it doesn’t just happen at night, but every single time you fall asleep, so regardless of whether you sleep during the day or at night, in the morning or in the afternoon, the paralysis happens because you can stay still during sleep.
-In fact, night paralysis is completely natural, as it is the total paralysis of the body that serves precisely to protect you from the movements that you would perform during the hours of sleep.
-Paralysis allows you first of all not to make sudden movements and not to hurt yourself while you sleep, for example by banging your head or falling off the bed; it also protects you from all the physical movements that you could perform while dreaming, so that thanks to paralysis when, for example, you dream of running, physically you are not really running but you are lying in the “locked” bed, because the body is paralyzed.
-As soon as the alarm sounds or you wake up spontaneously, the body will “unlock” from the paralysis and you will be able to move freely, just as it happens every morning when you wake up.
+First of all sleep paralysis is a body paralysis that happens naturally every time we fall asleep, in fact its name comes from the fact that it happens during sleep.
+It obviously doesn’t happen only at night but every single time you sleep, regardless of whether it be during the day or the night, the morning or the afternoon, the paralysis happens so that your body can stay still while you’re sleeping.
+In fact sleep paralysis is a natural mechanism, as it’s the total paralysis of the body which protects you from those movements you might make while sleeping.
+First of all paralysis keeps you from making sudden movements and hurting yourself while you’re sleeping, for example by hitting your head or falling off your bed.
+It also protects you from all those physical movements you might make while dreaming, so that, thanks to the paralysis, while you are dreaming of running you aren’t actually physically running but you’re still in your bed because the body is paralysed.
+As soon as your alarm goes off – or as soon as you spontaneously wake up – the body will “unlock” itself from the paralysis and you’ll be able to move freely, just like it happens every morning.

-When we talk about nocturnal paralysis, we are referring in particular to a phase that can occur in particularly stressful periods of life and/or in the periods in which we are the victim of presences which, with an untrained eye, are not immediately recognizable.
-It is a phase that can happen just before falling asleep or shortly after waking up, in which the body remains paralyzed for a few seconds, more rarely for a few minutes, even if the mind is completely awake and lucid.
-The phase of nocturnal paralysis occurs when the body is too tired, so it may happen that shortly before falling asleep – or waking up completely – the body enters paralysis even if the person is awake and can control small movements of the body, such as opening the eyes and move them, albeit with difficulty.
-Usually awake night paralysis is caused by stress or too much sleep, in fact, even too much tiredness can cause these small problems.
-Certainly it will have happened to you a few times in your life that you went to bed extremely tired and, even if you were very sleepy, you couldn’t fall asleep; this is because even too much sleep can sometimes cause a short insomnia, in fact sometimes being too tired can cause you an initial difficulty in falling asleep.
-In some cases, or because of periods when you feel very distressed because you think too much about your personal problems, so in stressful times, it can happen to enter night paralysis just before falling asleep or just before you wake up.
-During the paralysis, which lasts a few minutes maximum, it happens that you open your eyes and you wake up completely, yet your body does not respond, as if it were blocked, immobile, that does not execute your commands.
+However, when we talk about sleep paralysis we refer to a particular situation that can occur in stressful periods of life and/or in periods in which we are victims of presences which aren’t immediately recognisable by an untrained eye.
+It’s a condition that can take place for a short time before falling asleep or right after waking up, when the body remains paralysed for a few seconds – more rarely for a few minutes – even if the mind is already completely awake and clear.
+The experience of sleep paralysis occurs when the body is too tired and it could happen that just before falling asleep – or before waking up completely – the body goes into paralysis even if the person is awake and can control small movements of the body such as opening the eyes and moving them, with some difficulty.
+Usually sleep paralysis is caused by stress or too much tiredness, in fact too much fatigue can cause these small problems too.
+It has surely happened to you sometime in your life that you went to bed extremely tired and, even if you were very sleepy, you couldn’t fall asleep.
+This is because sometimes too much tiredness can paradoxically cause a brief insomnia, therefore if you are too tired you might have an initial difficulty in falling asleep.
+Sometimes because of very stressful periods in which you think too much about your personal problems (i.e, a stressful period of your life) it can happen that you go into sleep paralysis just before falling asleep or just before waking up.
+During sleep paralysis (which lasts a few minutes maximum) you open your eyes and wake up completely and yet your body doesn’t respond, as if it is blocked, motionless, and not following your command.

-Obviously you can learn to get out of paralysis by becoming aware of the movements that would block it more, and of the movements that would instead help to unlock it.
-Moreover, it is important to know the reason why instead it can be very useful to make the most of the night paralysis.
+You can learn to get out of sleep paralysis by becoming aware of the movements that would hinder your body more, and of the movements that would help you to unlock it.
+It’s also important to know the reason why it can be very useful to make the most of the opportunity of sleep paralysis.

-First, during night paralysis it is natural to try to scream and call for help.
-This physical effort, however, does nothing but harden the body even more, because according to the defense system you are trying to scream while you sleep; so you are hindered by the same natural defenses of your body.
-It is essential to understand that paralysis is not dangerous for any reason, you do not risk dying in paralysis, or suffocating, or losing control of your body forever; the paralysis is absolutely natural, just as it happens every night of your whole life, only that you never noticed it because you slept.
-Even trying to move abruptly to get up or turn your head is likely to worsen the physical blockage, as it is recognized by the body’s natural defense as an attempt to move into sleep, so you are more strongly blocked.
-If you become aware that paralysis is not absolutely dangerous, but it is completely normal, and that among other things it cannot last forever but only for a few moments, you understand that fussing only makes things worse and that is the last thing should be done.
-For this reason it is essential to remain relaxed and not to force the neck, back and any part of the body, because this would risk making us feel very strong physical pains.
-During paralysis it is essential to remain relaxed, because only then will the body understand that there is no reason to enter into defense as there is no danger; if you get upset, the body goes into defense because it feels the danger, so it stiffens and causes pain, but if you relax the body understands that there is no danger and reason to get stuck, so it is easier to get out of paralysis.
+First of all, during paralysis, trying to scream and calling for help comes natural.
+This physical effort, however, only hardens the body even more because according to the defence system you are trying to scream while you sleep, so you are blocked by the natural defences of your body.
+It’s really important to understand that the paralysis isn’t dangerous in any way, you don’t risk death by paralysis, or suffocation, or the permanent loss of control of your body.
+Paralysis is absolutely natural, and it has happened every single night throughout your whole life, but you just never noticed it because you were sleeping.
+Trying to move abruptly to get up or trying to turn your head also risks worsening the physical block as it’s recognized by the body’s natural defence as an attempt to move while sleeping, therefore you become blocked with greater force.
+If you become aware of the fact that paralysis isn’t dangerous at all but that it’s completely normal (and that it doesn’t last forever but only for a very few moments) you understand that moving only makes things worse and is the last thing that should be done.
+For this reason it is essential to stay relaxed and to not force the neck, the back, or any part of the body, because, by doing so, you would risk causing yourself real physical pain.
+During sleep paralysis it’s essential to keep relaxed because only in this way will the body understand that there is no reason to go into defence mode, as there is no danger.
+If you move, the body will strengthen the defence mechanism because it will sense danger, therefore it will stiffen and cause pain; but if you relax, the body will understand that there is no danger and therefore no reason to stiffen: this way it will be easier to get out of the paralysis.

-Obviously to say it is easy but, when you find yourself paralyzed in bed, it is normal to feel anguish and try to get excited and scream in fear; but in this way you will do nothing but make things worse and experience paralysis in the worst way ever, which you could instead live as a positive opportunity.
-This is because paralysis, besides being natural, is also a great advantage in being able to perform interesting techniques such as the Astral Journey , being able to exploit it as a springboard that greatly simplifies the experience.
-So getting comfortable with paralysis is great, as well as being quiet when it happens, even to be able to take advantage of it for the advantages it offers.
-In fact, during night paralysis it is much easier to be able to perform an oobe , because most of the work has already been done: the body is already paralyzed and you just have to go out!
-Of course there are other reasons why you end up getting into night paralysis and I’ll explain to you in the next lesson.
+Of course it’s easier said than done.
+When you find yourself paralysed in bed it’s normal to feel oppressed, and to try to move and scream in fear, but in this way you will only make things worse, and you’ll live the experience of sleep paralysis in the absolute worst way, instead of exploiting it as a positive opportunity.
+This is because sleep paralysis, above being natural, is also a great advantage to manage to perform interesting techniques such as Astral Travel, where it can be used as a springboard that greatly simplifies this experience.
+Becoming familiar with the paralysis is great because, above being able to stay calm when it occurs, you can also learn to use it for the advantages it offers.
+In fact, during the paralysis it is much easier to have an O.B.E. because most of the work has already been done: the body is already in paralysis and you just have to get out of it!
+Of course there are other reasons why you might end up in sleep paralysis, but I’ll explain them in the next lesson.

-First, don’t get upset, physically or mentally, but stay calm and relaxed.
-Breathe calmly, without getting carried away by anxiety and the fear of not being able to breathe, because doing so will make it more difficult for you to do it even if with calm you would be able to breathe normally.
-So do not breathe with difficulty, but breathe as you always do, calmly, without getting caught up in anguish; the body is blocked so if you try to swell the stomach or chest too much to breathe more deeply you will realize that it is more tiring than it is to breathe normally, so don’t get upset.
-Instead of trying to scream and waste your energy to perform an action that won’t be useful – as you won’t be able to scream, but you’ll make the block worse! – relax completely and concentrate on breathing prana.
+First of all, don’t get either physically or mentally agitated, but stay calm and relaxed.
+Breathe calmly without getting anxious or afraid of not being able to breathe easily.
+By panicking you will only make breathing more difficult, while by staying calm you would be able to do it normally.
+So don’t breathe anxiously, but breathe as you always do; calmly, without being overwhelmed by oppressive feelings.
+The body is blocked, so if you try to expand your belly or chest too much, to breathe more deeply, you will realize that it’s more tiring than it is to breathe normally, so don’t agitate!
+Instead of trying to scream and wasting your energy to perform an action that won’t be useful to you (since you won’t be able to scream, and you will make the blockage worse!) relax completely and focus on breathing prana.

-It is very important that you do not strain your spine, so do not shake your neck or your back, because trying to force movements of your neck and back during paralysis can also cause you very severe pain in these areas.
-You have no reason to get pangs while lying comfortably in the bed, so don’t panic but breathe and relax, because from paralysis you go out for sure; you just need to calm down.
-So don’t force yourself to raise your head or turn your neck, because the neck area is very delicate and if you try hard when you are stiff you can cause yourself pains that will remain even for the whole day or for the following days; so be gentle with your neck, hold it still and do not risk making sudden movements.
-The same rule applies to the back, so try to keep it low and not raise it upwards with the attempt to get out of bed, because it could lead to a physical discomfort, even painful, but try to keep it as relaxed and resting on the bed.
+It’s really important not to strain your spinal column too much and thus not to move your neck or your back… because trying to force movements in those areas during sleep paralysis might provoke a sharp pain.
+There’s no reason to cause any pain to yourself while you are comfortably lying in your bed, so don’t panic and just breathe and relax because you’ll certainly get out of the paralysis.
+You just need to calm down.
+Don’t try to raise your head or to move your neck because those are very delicate areas, and if you strain too much when they’re blocked you might get pains which will stay for the whole day, or even longer.
+So be gentle with your neck, keep it still and don’t risk making sudden movements.
+The same rule applies to the back, so try to keep it rested and don’t push it up while trying to get up from bed because it might cause physical pain.
+Instead, try to keep it relaxed on the bed.

-If this lesson has been useful to you I invite you to share the link of this article with your friends or on your Social profile, reminding them of the source of these teachings: Academy of Dimensional Consciousness.
+If you found this lesson useful I invite you to share the link to this article with your friends or on your Social profile, reminding them of the source of those teachings: The Dimensional Consciousness Academy.
 Thank you!

 End of page 3 on 3.
 If you liked the article, comment below to describe your feelings while reading or practicing the proposed technique.